Recruitment, Selection and Appointment Policy

 A form of advertising used in the event that a full recruitment exercise is considered unnecessary.
-Generally, an Expression of Interest will be used under the following circumstances:
+An Expression of Interest may be used under the following circumstances:

 Employment and promotion are based upon open competition and upon the merit of the individual.
 The merit principle aims to ensure:

 Where more than one applicant adequately meets all selection criteria and is appointable, an Order of Merit can be established by recording such applicant names.
 Appointments can be made from the Order of Merit for the same position, where a vacancy occurs within 12 months from the date of Selection Committee approval, without having to go through the recruitment process again.
 The Order of Merit forms the basis of the Eligibility List.